Child Protection Policy Statement

 - Record all incidents reported or observed on the provided Incident Form.

 - Discuss the incident with the designated person as soon as possible and give a copy of the report to the designated person.

-- Do not discuss with anyone, especially the person against whom an allegation may have been made, and ensure confidentiality – only “need to know basis”.
+- Do not discuss with anyone, especially the person against whom an allegation may have been made, and ensure confidentiality – on a “need to know” basis.
 We, at Carryduff Colts, will never promise to keep secrets.
 However, information of a confidential nature will only be communicated on a “need to know” basis, with the welfare of the child paramount.